-Chicago police officer killing of black teen was unjustifiable: prosecutor
+Chicago police killing of black teen was unjustifiable: prosecutor

 The trial is now in its third week.
 The 12-person jury includes one black member.

-Reporting by Suzannah Gonzales in Chicago; editing by Jonathan Oatis
+Reporting by Suzannah Gonzales in Chicago; editing by Jonathan Oatis and Leslie Adler